Skip to content

 color(--hsl 240 0.5 0.75 / 1)

-While undefined logic is intended to handle achromatic hues, this logic will be applied to any channel.
+As stated earlier, undefined logic is applied to any channel with undefined values.
 It should be noted that no attempt to carry forward the undefined values through conversion is made at this time.
-Conversions will remove any undefined status unless the channel is an achromatic hues.
+If conversion is required, the conversions will remove any undefined status unless the channel is an achromatic hues.

 >>> for i in range(12):